 Ingredient Notes and Substitutions

 - Bacon – Substitute diced salami or grilled chicken for the bacon, or use all three!
-For a vegetarian option, replace the crumbles with fresh Parmesan.
+For a vegetarian option, replace the crumbles with fresh Parmesan or seasoned chickpeas.

-- Cheese – Cheddar, Monterey Jack, or Pepper Jack are all fantastic substitutes.
+- Cheese – Cheddar, Monterey Jack, or Pepper Jack are all fantastic substitutes for Colby Jack.
 You could even use a combination of your favorites!

 - Italian Dressing – We love Newman’s Own, but if you have a favorite brand, feel free to use it.
 Or, you can make homemade Olive Garden salad dressing.